Artist Members

 LinkedIn: gigibarrettfineart

-Gigi was born and bred in Bushwick, Brooklyn where she started her art career by freelance consulting to various individuals and non-profits.
-In 2004, she started Blue Eyed Dingo Designs-Gigi Barrett Fine Art and has since received numerous national and local awards.
-Gigi is dedicated to the enhancement of all lives through art and takes pride in donating to various animal rescue organizations.
+Gigi was born and bred in Bushwick, Brooklyn, where she started her art career by freelance consulting to various individuals and non-profits.
+In 2004, she started Blue Eyed Dingo Designs-Gigi Barrett Fine Art and has received numerous national and local awards.
+Gigi is dedicated to enhancing all lives through art and takes pride in donating to various animal rescue organizations.
 In fact, her motto is “Saving animals one painting at a time”.
 Gigi’s website is www.GigiBarrett.com

 Herb Kroeger